(This was posted 2 years ago with slight changes)

-This Thursday is Yom Kippur Koton, Erev Rosh Chodesh Sivan.
-There is a well known minhag to say a tefila for one’s children that they should go in the proper derech, on that day.
+Today is Yom Kippur Koton.
+There is a well known minhag to say a tefila for one's children that they should go in the proper derech, on Erev Rosh Chodesh Sivan.
+Since this year that falls out on Shabbos, it is usually recited on Yom Kippur Koton.
+It can be recited Friday also, or any other day of the year.
 The source for this is the Shlah HaKodosh (Mesechta Tamid, Ner Mitzva), where he says:

 "There is an obligation to daven and ask from Hashem every need we have, at any time, because it all comes from Him.
 People should be especially careful to daven for their children to be "kosher" forever.
 My heart tells me that an auspicious time for this is Erev Rosh Chodesh of Sivan, because that is the month we received the Torah and we are called "children of Hashem our G-d.
 It is worthy for man and wife to fast and do teshuva."
 (It is actually Yom Kippur Koton.
 Some daven a special Mincha with slichos, and some also fast a whole or half day and read Vayichal from a Sefer Torah, like on a Taanis Tzibur.)

-The tefila the Shlah lists was written by Reb Shabsei Sofer of Premishla, a talmid of the Levush, and can be found here.
+The tefila the Shlah lists was written by Reb Shabsei Sofer of Premishla, a talmid of the Levush, and can be found here (with an English translation).

 The Shlah says one should also have in mind their children by Birchas HaTorah (v'nihiye anachnu v'tzetzoeinu), Ahava Rabbah (v'sein bilibeinu) and Uva Litzion (l'maan lo nega lorik v'lo neled l'beholo)

 Tanna Devei Eliyahu says one should constantly ask for mercy from Hashem that his children shouldn't sin.

 Sefer Chasidim says one should daven for their children and grandchildren.